 The Suzanne Reed Price Award was named after a graduate of the program that went on to do exemplary work in the field of Pediatric Clinical Neuropsychology.
 The Award goes to the student in their third year of the program that proposes the most outstanding dissertation in the area of Pediatric Clinical Neuropsychology.

-Fifth year student Kathryn Murray received the 2014 Suzanne Reed Price Neuropsychology Dissertation Award.
+Fifth year student Meghan Jorgenson received the 2015 Suzanne Reed Price Neuropsychology Dissertation Award.

 Zygmunt Piotrowski Scholarship